suncoast-devs/handbook/lessons/full-stack-build-an-app-create-reviews/index.md

 Looking at this controller and our user interface, we see that we do not need to get a listing of all reviews, nor do we need to access a single review, nor do we need to update or delete reviews.
-Thus we should only keep the one endpoint, the `POST /api/Reviews` to create a new review.
-Remove all the methods other than `PostReview`
+Thus we should only keep the one endpoint, the `POST /api/Reviews`, to create a new review.
+Remove all the methods other than `PostReview`.

 ## Update the user interface

-In `Restaurant.tsx` we will add a state to track the fields of the review.
+In `Restaurant.tsx`, we will add a state to track the fields of the review.

 ```typescript
 const [newReview, setNewReview] = useState<ReviewType>({